There are two general approaches to programming a Stateflow® chart in a Simulink® model:

 |Inputs||Three sensor readings to detect if a part has moved to a downstream assembly station|

-In this example, the Feeder model reacts to input events using a triggered chart.
-To open this model, at the MATLAB command prompt enter:
+In this example, the feeder model reacts to input events using a triggered chart.

 The chart now has only one input port on the left and an event triggered input on the top.
-For more information on how to create a Stateflow chart activated by events, see Activate a Stateflow Chart Using Input Events
+For more information on how to create a Stateflow chart activated by events, see Activate a Stateflow Chart by Sending Input Events

 The scope output for the Event-triggered chart is in the following figure.